zubrailx/university-itmo/README.md

 ### Roadmap

+- [x] Create dumped page container to store pages that are deleted (dumped)

 - [ ] Update table_typle to store pointer to last page.
 - [ ] Update table_page to work with page_holes (like indexes but points to empty holes in page to do insertion and deletion with O(1)).
 - [ ] Implement insertion and deletion of  row in table.